Take a sneak peek at the new NIST.gov and let us know what you think!

-The educational version of the Virtual Cement and Concrete Testing Laboratory (eVCCTL) software provides a virtual testing laboratory environment that can be used by concrete scientists, engineers, and technologists to explore the properties of cement paste and concrete materials.
+The Virtual Cement and Concrete Testing Laboratory (VCCTL) software provides a virtual testing laboratory environment that can be used by concrete scientists, engineers, and technologists for virtual testing of cement paste and concrete materials.
 With this software the user can

-This software was developed as part of the Virtual Cement and Concrete Testing Laboratory project.
+This software was developed in collaboration with the Virtual Cement and Concrete Testing Laboratory consortium.

 Virtual aggregate repository page

 Type of software: virtual testing of cement and concrete materials

 The VCCTL software can be downloaded as a single executable installer.
 The installer is a 223 MB file and may take several minutes to download.